mangosArchives/serverZero_Rel19/src/bindings/scripts/docs/SQL_guide.md

 * to understand which information of the database is used with SD2
 * who want to contribute their patches as complete as possible

-All sql-related files are located in the ScriptDev2/sql and subsequent directories.
+All SQL-related files are located in the ScriptDev2/SQL and subsequent directories.

 SQL-Files
 ---------